Energinet-DataHub/geh-core/source/App/documents/health-checks.md

         .AddLiveCheck();
    ```

-1) Create a new class file as `System\HealthCheckEndpoint.cs` with the following content:
+1) Create a new class file as `Monitor\HealthCheckEndpoint.cs` with the following content:

    ```cs
     public class HealthCheckEndpoint